rankutah/blog/sites/rank-utah/content/services/local-seo.md

 You can often see movement in 4–12 weeks, with stronger gains over 3–6 months.
 Timelines depend on your starting point, competition, and service area.
 Quick wins typically include GBP fixes, category/keyword alignment, and getting reviews from previous customers.

 ### What do you do each month?
-I improve your Google Business Profile (categories, services, descriptions, photos), keep listings accurate across the major directories, make sure your profiles and content match local keywords, and track calls and clicks.
-You get a clear monthly report.
+Monthly work includes improving the Google Business Profile (categories, services, descriptions, photos), keeping listings accurate across major directories, aligning profiles and content to local keywords, and tracking calls and clicks.
+Clear monthly reporting is provided.

 ### Do I need a long‑term contract?
 No. Plans are month‑to‑month.
-I agree on priorities, deliverables, and tracking up front so you know what’s happening and why.
+Priorities, deliverables, and tracking are agreed up front so you know what’s happening and why.

 ### How much does it cost?
 Plans start at $199/mo.
 See the full details on the [Pricing](/pricing) page.